 Developing Research Topics; Background Research |

-Free Pro-version: $20/month |
+Free Pro: $20/month |

-Pros: Ask Perplexity a research question and it will answer your question with web-based sources.
-Cons: Students should evaluate how accurate these responses are, and look closely at the sources returned to make sure these are the best version to answer.
+Uses: Ask Perplexity a research question and it will answer your question using web-based sources.
+Considerations: Students should evaluate how accurate these responses are, and look closely at the sources returned to make sure these are the best version to answer.
 Ethical concerns with copyright and how Perplexity is gaining access to sources. |

 Research Rabbit |